EberEHM/POS-proyecto-PHP/vistas/bower_components/select2/.github/CONTRIBUTING.md

 npm install
 ```

-You may need to install libsass on your system if it is not already available
+You Mayo  need to install libsass on your system if it is not already available
 in order to build the SASS files which generate the CSS for themes and the main
 component.